-In 2010, U.S. Government launched Hardest Hit Fund Program.
+In 2010, the U.S. Government launched the Hardest Hit Fund Program.
 It offers $7.6 billion in aid to states hit hardest by the economic crisis.
-Since then States’ housing financial agencies have used allocated funds to develop programs aiming to stabilize local housing markets and help struggling homeowners avoid foreclosure.
+Since then States’ housing finance agencies have used allocated funds to develop programs aiming to stabilize local housing markets and help struggling homeowners avoid foreclosure.

 Purpose of Hardest Hit Fund (HHF) Program

 Stabilize hardest hit by economic crisis housing markets.